sassoftware/viya4-monitoring-kubernetes/README.md

 ### Logging

-See the [logging README](logging/README.md) to deploy the logging components, including Fluent Bit, Elasticsearch, and Kibana.
+See the [logging README](logging/README.md) to deploy the logging components, including Fluent Bit, OpenSearch, and OpenSearch Dashboards.

 ## Customization